-- Go for the local boutique hotels.
+- Go to the local boutique hotels.
 They are reasonable, come with a decent attached spa and pack your big breakfast box for those sunrise trips.

 - While at it,. also try to catch a cultural show (with buffet dinner) in one of the many places in Siem Reap.
 We went to the Apsara Terrace.
 It showcases traditional Khmer dance and performances.

 - What’s more. the Cambodians are very child-friendly and so are the temples.
 They will love spotting various animals and stories on the bas-reliefs.

 11. What I saw: The Killing Fields (Movie), A gut-wrenching tale on the tyranny of Pol Pot of the Khmer Rouge.

 - Cambodia doesn’t have a McDonald’s, they do have a substitute: Lucky Burger.
 Pretty good

 - The Cambodian flag is the only one in the world with a building depicted on it.
 And of course, it’s the Angkor Wat

 - You will find Lexuses, Mercedes, and other luxury cars as regular taxis.
 Most of them have been imported second hand from the US or Europe.
 Still, the rides are pretty good.

 - The main language and ethnicity are the Khmer.

 - Their main religion historically has oscillated between Hinduism and Buddhism depending on the whims of the ruler.
 For now, it’s Buddhism that rules,…literally.